-Laura Pitlik (Chief Marketing Officer)
+Laura Pitlik (Former Chief Marketing Officer)

 Ms. Pitlik's starting compensation when hired in July 2021 included a base salary of \$250,000, a signing bonus of \$50,000, an annual incentive cash bonus targeted at 40% of base salary, and the grant of stock options to purchase 1,874 shares of Arcadia's common stock under the 2015 Omnibus Equity Incentive Plan.
 The stock options have a term of ten years and vest over four years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to continued service through the applicable vesting dates.
-In April 2022, Ms. Pitlik was granted options to purchase 1,350 shares of common stock of the Company.
-The stock option vests over 4 years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to her continued service.
+In April 2022, Ms. Pitlik was granted options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to her continued service.
 In August 2022, Ms. Pitlik was granted options to purchase 575 shares of the common stock of the Company.
 Ms. Pitlik's right to exercise the option vests over 3 years (1/3 per year), subject to her continued service.
+In April 2023, Ms. Pitlik was granted options to purchase 1,500 shares of Arcadia's common stock under the 2015 Omnibus Equity Incentive Plan.
+The stock options have a term of ten years and vest over four years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to continued service through the applicable vesting dates.
 Ms. Pitlik is eligible to receive discretionary cash bonuses as determined by the Compensation Committee or the Board of Directors.